letmebefree/zonetradingmanual/TwoTypesOfTrend.md

 <insert image here>

 The expert adviser uses very well defined rules to calculate the direction of both TDL and standard trends.
-These rules are always applied as of the last completed candle, which means the trend cannot change until the next candle is closed.
+It is the use of these rules that enables a systematic and consistent trading strategy to be implemented.